 18. Write for Us page

 This page allows readers who are looking for blogging gigs to allow writing opportunities on the blog.
 Many popular sites do this.
 It will enable your opportunities for some good content from others.
-Now you know other reasons where bloggers get their content.
+Now you know other reasons why bloggers get their content.

 Invited writers need to know how they will get benefit from writing on your blog.
 Add a contact form so that fervent writers can be in your loop.

-19. Advertise page
+19. Advertise Page